nablang/nablang/doc/nabla/basic-syntax.md

     else, ...
     end

+`goto` helps getting out of nested control structures. but can not break out of lambda/method/class.

+    loop
+      ...
+      goto some_label
+    end
+    some_label:

+[design NOTE]

-[design NOTE] we don't need mod clauses, just use `,` for one-liners, and it is easier to modify
+> We don't need mod clauses, just use `,` for one-liners, and it is easier to modify
+>

-    if a, b;
+>     if a, b;
-    if a, b, else if c, d, else e; end
+>     if a, b, else if c, d, else e; end

 ## Exception handling